 When your elderly or infirm loved ones go to a nursing home, they deserve to have a safe environment and quality care.
 Unfortunately, that scenario is rarely the case.
 Incidents of sexual abuse occur with astonishing and disturbing frequency in nursing homes.
 Earlier this year, CNN published an investigative report on sexual abuse in nursing homes.
 They “found that more than 1,000 nursing homes have been cited for mishandling suspected cases of sex abuse.”
 Tragically, we can often trace these abhorrent acts to egregious negligence in hiring or supervision by the nursing home.
-The attorneys at Tittle & Perlmuter are here to assist you with nursing home sexual assault cases and other types of nursing home abuse and neglect.
+The attorneys at Tittle & Perlmuter are here to assist you with nursing home sexual abuse claims and other types of nursing home negligence cases.
 We hold facilities accountable for any abuse a loved one endured.

 A nursing home infringes upon this right when any type of abuse occurs.
 This includes sexual assault.